Great Guitar Practice Habits

 Its a very cool book and whether you have it or not you can still utilize this exercise.
 Throwing your fingers into new and unfamiliar shapes should be a never-ending goal of every guitarist.
 It will help your ear to find new sounds and it will help your muscle memory as well.
 Think of it like “Twister” for your fingers!

-Bonus tip: Don’t just practice throwing your fingers into a new shape over and over again from thin air.
+Be sure to check out Cool Open String Guitar Chords for great new chords to play around with right now!
+Don’t just practice throwing your fingers into a new shape over and over again from thin air.
 Practice going into that shape from familiar chords that you already know.
 This is better for muscle memory and a great way to find new chord progressions.

 Play Through an Old Scale in a New Way